soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 than `runghc` to run our program.
 However, we want to start using external libraries which are not included with GHC in our programs.

-External packages can be downloaded from [Hackage](https://hackage.haskell.org/), Haskell's central package archive, [Stackage](https://www.stackage.org/), a subset of Hackage packages that are known to work together, or even from remote git repositories.
-Usually Haskellers uses a **package manager** to download and manage packages for different projects.
+External packages can be downloaded from [Hackage](https://hackage.haskell.org/) - Haskell's central package archive, [Stackage](https://www.stackage.org/) - a subset of Hackage packages that are known to work together, or even from remote git repositories.
+Usually Haskellers use a **package manager** to download and manage packages for different projects.
 The most popular package managers for Haskell are [cabal](https://cabal.readthedocs.io) and [stack](https://haskellstack.org).

-The main difference between the two tools is their philosophy.
+A major difference between the two tools is their philosophy.
-`cabal` tries to be a more minimalist tool that handles building Haskell projects and package management using the whole of Hackage and uses complicated algorithms to make sure packages work together.
+`cabal` tries to be a more minimalist tool that handles building Haskell projects, doing package management using the whole of Hackage, and uses complicated algorithms to make sure packages work together.
-`stack` tries to be a more maximal tool that handles installing the right GHC for each project, provide integration with external tools like hoogle, and lets the user choose which 'set' of packages (including their versions) they want to use.
+`stack` tries to be a more maximalistic tool that handles installing the right GHC for each project, provide integration with external tools like hoogle, and lets the user choose which 'set' of packages (including their versions) they want to use.